Uwe Mundlos: Bomb-making in Jena

-On 26 January 1998 Thuringian authorities searched Mundlos', Böhnhardt's and Zschäpe's apartments and their shared garage.
+On 26 January 1998 Thuringian authorities searched Mundlos's, Böhnhardt's and Zschäpe's apartments and their shared garage.
 In the garage the police found four live pipe bombs, 14 kg of TNT and Nazi propaganda.
 The plasticine found in the garage was identical to the plasticine used in the Theater Square bomb.
 On 28 January, an arrest warrant for Mundlos was issued.
 In 2003, the public prosecutor's office closed the investigation against Mundlos, citing the statute of limitations, although this had not yet been reached.
 The Jena District Court had ordered a search in 2000, which interrupted and restarted the statute of limitations.

 The National Socialist Underground

 Mundlos, Böhnhardt and Zschäpe had gone underground on 26 January 1998, two days before the arrest warrant was issued.
 Until 2011, they relied on a network of old acquaintances from the neo-Nazi scene who supported them with flats, money, weapons and official documents.
 For example, Mundlos, nicknamed "Max", used the identity card of Max-Florian B in order to apply for a fraudulent passport.
-Despite an extensive manhunt by Thuringia police and the Federal Office for the Protection of the Constitution, the trio could not be captured.
+Despite an extensive manhunt by Thuringia police and the Federal Office for the Protection of the Constitution, the trio evaded capture.

 After going underground, Mundlos, Böhnhardt and Zschäpe agreed to commit to a campaign of "assassinating 'enemies of the German people' such as residents of Turkish origin as well as representatives of the ruling order, such as police officers", in order to prepare for a change in the political system.
 The terror trio committed the "largest and bloodiest series of crimes since the attacks of the Red Army Faction".

 Between 9 September 2000 and 6 April 2006, Mundlos and Böhnhardt murdered eight small-business owners of Turkish or Greek origin.
-The January 2001 explosive attack of a supermarket was also attributed to the pair.
+The January 2001 explosive attack on a supermarket was also attributed to the pair.
 On 9 June 2004, they detonated a nail bomb in Keupstraße, Cologne, which injured 22 people.
 In April 2007, they shot and killed policewoman Michèle Kiesewetter in Heilbronn, as well as seriously injuring her colleague.
 Between 6 October 1999 and 4 November 2011, they committed 15 bank robberies around Germany.

 In their crimes the pair used mountain bikes and rented campervans.

 Suicide in Eisenach

-On 4 November 2011, Böhnhardt and Mundlos robbed a bank in the town of Eisenach, stealing over 70,000 Euros.
+On 4 November 2011, Böhnhardt and Mundlos robbed a bank in the town of Eisenach, stealing over 70,000 euros.
 During their escape, they were spotted by the police.
-Police then discovered a suspicious motorhome in which the bank robbers were hiding.
-After firing a shot at the police, the pair allegedly committed suicide.
-Mundlos is said to have killed Böhnhardt using a pump action shotgun with a close-range shot to the head.
-He then allegedly set fire to their vehicle and shot himself in the mouth.
-However, the circumstances of Mundlos and Böhnhardt's deaths remained controversial for a long time.
+Police discovered a suspicious motorhome in which the bank robbers were hiding.
+After firing a shot at the police, the pair reportedly committed suicide.
+Mundlos supposedly killed Böhnhardt using a pump action shotgun with a close-range shot to the head.
+He is said to have set fire to their vehicle before fatally shooting himself in the mouth.
+The circumstances of Mundlos and Böhnhardt's deaths remained controversial for a long time.